Can Label Design: Communicating Product & Package Sustainability

 These are areas where the upfront thought about label material and consumer education can make a real difference on can recycling.

 At AWT, we carry sustainable materials and work with brands to use papers, coatings, and adhesives that maintain a package’s recyclability.
-Talk to an expert today.

 Written By: